Beauty, Cosmetology & Massage

 A high school diploma or equivalent is required.
 Scores from college entrance exams like the ACT and SAT may be required.
 Each school has its own specific requirements, making it important for you to explore several options before settling on a specific school.

-Career Opportunities After Earning An Animation and Media Arts Degree
+Career Opportunities After Earning A Beauty, Cosmetology, and Massage Therapy Degree

 The range of career opportunities available to someone with a degree or certification in Beauty, Cosmetology, and Massage Therapy include: